pxkundu/AWS-cloud_engineering_topics/Docker_Projects/README.md

 - **Beginner Analogy**: Think of a container as a lunchbox—everything you need (food, utensils) is packed inside, ready to go anywhere.

-Below is an extensive conceptual and practical training guide on Docker, structured according to your provided Table of Contents.
-This is tailored for someone with your background in Linux commands and DevOps tasks, aiming to give you a solid foundation and actionable skills.
-Let’s dive in!

----
 - **Conceptual Analogy**: Think of Docker as a shipping container for software.
 Just as a physical container standardizes transport across ships, trucks, and trains, Docker standardizes app deployment across dev, test, and prod.
 - **Under the Hood**: Docker uses Linux kernel features like namespaces (isolation) and cgroups (resource limits) to create containers.